simonpucher/AgenaTrader/Tutorial/README.md

 #Tutorials
-In this section we collect some tutorials on different topics.
+In this section we collect tutorials on different topics to help you to shorten the learning curve.